Elswout

 Elswout is a historical buitenplaats (summer residence) dating from the 19th century in a park by the same name in Overveen, Netherlands.

 History

 The Elswout site was a buitenplaats for a long time before the current construction began.
-The original house (of which the structural wall's are incorporated in the current 19th century house) was built by a merchant dealing with Russia, called Carl du Moulin in circa 1633-1635.
+The original house (of which the structural wall's are incorporated in the current 19th century house) was built by a merchant dealing with Russia, called Carl du Moulin in circa 1633–1635.
 The design is attributed to Jacob van Campen and Pieter Post.
-After Du Moulin went bankrupt the estate was sold in 1654 to Gabriel Marcelis, an Amsterdam arms merchant for the King of Denmark, who called the estate 'Elswout' (meaning: Alderwood).
+After Du Moulin went bankrupt the estate was sold in 1654 to Gabriel Marselis, an Amsterdam arms merchant for the King of Denmark, who called the estate 'Elswout' (meaning: Alderwood).
 Like Du Moulin, he used it as a summer home while selling the sand to be shipped by boat to Amsterdam for construction.
 In the Frans Hals Museum 17th-century depictions of Elswout by Gerrit Berckheyde and Jan van der Heyden are on display.